milonmaze/privacy-terms-observatory/www.hbomax.com/privacy/en-us.md

 California Consumers Under 18 Years Old

 California Consumers who are registered users of the Digital Services and under 18 years of age may request removal of content or information they posted on the Digital Services.
 We will remove such content or information when we are required to do so by law.
-To request removal of content or information you posted on the Digital Services, you may contact us at PRIVACY@HBOMAX.COM, or at WarnerMedia Privacy Office, 4000 Warner Blvd., Bldg.
+To request removal of content or information you posted on the Digital Services, you may contact us at PRIVACY@HBOMAX.COM, or at our Privacy Office: 4000 Warner Blvd., Bldg.
 160, Burbank, CA 91522.

 However, even if we remove the content or information that you posted, we cannot completely prevent further use or disclosure of that content or information by others once you have shared it in a publicly available forum.